Diagnosing Chronic Pancreatitis

 - Amylase Test to measure amylase levels in your blood or urine (pee).
 Like lipase, amylase is also primarily made in your pancreas.
 However, this digestive enzyme helps you process carbohydrates.
 When amylase levels are too high or too low, it can be a sign of a problem with your pancreas or salivary glands (which make saliva).

 - Stool (Pancreatic Elastase) Test to measure elastase levels in your stool (poop).
 This stool test helps determine if your elastase levels are low, which shows that your pancreas is not producing enough enzymes (EPI) to digest fat.
-This occurs when about 90% of the pancreas has been damaged.

 - C-Reactive Protein (CRP) Test to measure how much CRP protein is in your blood.
 When CRP proteins are high, it indicates that there is inflammation somewhere in your body.
 However, it can’t show where it’s coming from or what’s causing it.
 Doctors will need to consider other symptoms to accurately diagnose chronic pancreatitis with this test.